petersonR/sparseR/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a second resubmission.
 In this version, I have:

-* avoided acronyms in the DESCRIPTION
+* Updated the DOI in the citation
-* Fixed citation and other links throughout
-* Use inherits() instead of == for class statements
-* switched survival to suggests (from imports)

 ## R CMD check results
 This is sparseR's first submission.